ibm-cloud-docs/key-protect/disable-keys.md

 |IAM_token|**Required**.
 Your {{site.data.keyword.cloud_notm}} access token.
 Include the full contents of the IAM token, including the Bearer value, in the curl request.<br><br>For more information, see [Retrieving an access token](/docs/key-protect?topic=key-protect-retrieve-access-token).|
 |instance_ID|**Required**.
 The unique identifier that is assigned to your {{site.data.keyword.keymanagementserviceshort}} service instance.<br><br>For more information, see [Retrieving an instance ID](/docs/key-protect?topic=key-protect-retrieve-instance-ID).|
 |key_ring_ID|**Optional**.
 The unique identifier of the key ring that the key is a part of.
 If unspecified, {{site.data.keyword.keymanagementserviceshort}} will search for the key in every key ring associated with the specified instance.
 It is recommended to specify the key ring ID for a more optimized request.<br><br>Note: The key ring ID of keys that are created without an `x-kms-key-ring` header is: default.<br><br>For more information, see [Grouping keys](/docs/key-protect?topic=key-protect-grouping-keys).|
-{: caption="Describes the variables that are needed to disable root keys with the {{site.data.keyword.keymanagementserviceshort}} API." caption-side="top"}
+{: caption="Describes the variables that are needed to disable root keys with the {{site.data.keyword.keymanagementserviceshort}} API." caption-side="bottom"}

 A successful disable request returns an HTTP `204 No Content` response, which indicates that the root key was disabled for encrypt and decrypt